lekirito/lekirito/README.md

 - 🔭 I’m currently working on projects related to Artificial Intellgience
 - 👨‍💻 Don't worry.
 I also code a lot as well.
-- 📚 I’m currently learning more JavaScript FrontEnd Framework, Flutter and NodeJS (and probably Laravel in the near future)
+- 📚 I’m currently learning more JavaScript FrontEnd Framework, Flutter and NodeJS (as well as probably Laravel in the near future)

 <br/>